'No Doubt' That Navalny Poisoning Was Russian Operation, Former CIA Russia Chief Says

 Russia has rejected any blame for the attack on Navalny.

-"I'd rather be careful about speaking of accusations against the Russian state," Kremlin spokesperson Dmitry Peskov said on Thursday, according to the Interfax news agency.
+"I'd rather be careful about speaking of accusations against the Russian state," Kremlin spokesperson Dmitry Peskov said Thursday, according to the Interfax news agency.
 "After all, there are no such accusations, and there are no grounds whatsoever to accuse the Russian state."
 He added, "We aren't inclined to accept any accusations in this context."

 "It is interesting that they're still using Novichok, but it's really not surprising at all that we've had this assassination attempt on a guy like Navalny," Hall said.

 In the past decade, Navalny has investigated well-placed officials over potential instances of corruption and abuse of office.
-He has also shown a knack for organizing anti-Putin protests and for building an audience online – a crucial aspect of his work, as he has received scant coverage in state-approved media channels.
+He has also shown a knack for organizing anti-Putin protests and for building an audience online – a crucial aspect of his work — as he has received scant coverage in state-approved media channels.

 "Frankly, I'm just surprised that it's taken them this long to act against Navalny," said Hall, who retired from the CIA in 2015 after three decades of running Russian operations.